504 - Student Health & Safety

 Educational Program: Includes all school curricular programs and activities both on and off school grounds.

-Education Team: May include the eligible student, the student’s parents/guardians, administrator, teacher, licensed health personnel, and others involved in the student’s educational program.
+Education Team: May include the eligible student, the student’s parent, administrator, teacher, licensed health personnel, others involved in the student’s educational program, or as described in the Individuals with Disabilities Education Act or Section 504 of the Rehabilitation Act of 1973.

 Health Assessment: Health data collection, observation, analysis, and interpretation relating to the eligible student’s educational program.

 Individual Health Plan: The confidential, written, preplanned, and ongoing special health service in the educational program.
-It includes assessment, nursing diagnosis, outcomes, planning, interventions, evaluation, student goals (if applicable), and a plan for emergencies to provide direction in managing an individual’s health needs.
+It includes assessment, nursing diagnosis, outcomes, planning, interventions, evaluation, student goals (if applicable), and a plan for emergencies.
 The plan is updated as needed and at least annually.
-Licensed health personnel develop this written plan with collaboration from the parent or guardian, the student’s health care provider, or education team.
+Licensed health personnel develop this written plan with collaboration from the parent or guardian, the individual’s health care provider, or education team.

-Licensed Health Personnel: Means a licensed registered nurse, licensed physician, and other licensed health personnel legally authorized to provide special health services and medications under the auspices of the district.
+Licensed Health Personnel: Includes licensed registered nurses, licensed physicians, and other licensed health personnel legally authorized to provide special health services and medications under the auspices of the district.

 Prescriber: Licensed health personnel legally authorized to prescribe special health services and medications.